antoinepetit2/antoinepetit.github.io/_pages/bio.md

 header:
   overlay_image: /assets/images/Picture_Phelma.jpg

+I spent one year at CEA Cadarache (south of France) after my PhD working at the laboratory for the study of active nuclear fuels.
+I studied the mechanical characteristics of the nuclear fuel/cladding interface zone, ang gathered quantitative data on the dissociation force of the cladding with respect to the fuel in order to model the fuel/cladding adhesion in different situations.

 I obtained my PhD from the University of Grenoble Alpes in 2020 under the supervision of François Rieutord and Frédéric Mazen.
 The aim of the thesis is to understand how microcavities produced by the implantation of light ions and exerting mechanical stress on the surrounding crystalline matrix will develop and lead to material fracture.